ThisTestUser/Docs/AntiCheats.md

 **Consistency Checks** - These exploit how Killauras can do something a player would not be able to do because of human limitations.
 Some of these can be bypassed while still giving a player an advantage.

+###Hypixel Anti-Cheat

+Since MCLeaksV2 is out and I think I pretty much have unlimited alts (and I intergrated this into my own client), this is some notes about Hypixel's Anti-Cheat.

+1. NPC-Based (at least mostly) - I got banned after a random entity with armor and visible just teleported to me.

 ### Types of Hacked Clients
 **Public Clients** - Clients that have been around for a looong time.
 Perfect to use on NCP and vanilla servers, but their lack of bypasses to AAC means that it is not good for AAC servers.